scaleway/scaleway-lib/README.md

 ### On build outputs

-We output both UMD and ESM files for each target.
+We only output ESM modules.

 ### On commits